run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md

-# Walkthrough: Launch Interactive Build Workloads with Connected Ports
+# Walk-through: Launch Interactive Build Workloads with Connected Ports

 ## Introduction

- This walkthrough is an extension of [Walkthrough Start and Use Interactive Build Workloads](Walkthrough-Start-and-Use-Interactive-Build-Workloads-.md)
+ This walk-through is an extension of [Walk-through Start and Use Interactive Build Workloads](Walkthrough-Start-and-Use-Interactive-Build-Workloads-.md)

  When starting a container with the Run:AI Command Line Interface (CLI), it is possible to expose internal ports to the container user.